ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 `sequence#_yyyy-mm-dd_hh-mm-ss.milsec~gap.png`

+- Time is in the *Universal Time Coordinated* (UTC)
-gap is the approximate number of milliseconds elapsed since the last frame till this frame was captures.
+- gap is the approximate number of milliseconds elapsed since the last frame till this frame was captures.